Song Jiang: Killing Yan Poxi

-Meanwhile, Song Jiang has taken Yan Poxi as his mistress at her mother's insistence as a way to repay him for paying for her father's funeral.
-They get along without problem initially.
-However, Yan Poxi soon dislikes Song Jiang, who has no fancy for women, after knowing Zhang Wenyuan, Song's clerical assistant, and has an affair with him.
+Meanwhile, Song Jiang has taken Yan Poxi as his concubine at her mother's insistence as a way to repay him for paying for her father's funeral.
+They get along well initially, but Yan Poxi soon starts disliking Song Jiang when he refuses to spend time with her.
+She then has an affair with Zhang Wenyuan, Song Jiang's assistant at the county office.

-To convey his gratitude, Chao Gai sends Liu Tang to deliver one hundred pieces of gold each to Song Jiang and Zhu Tong, who has also aided his escape.
-Liu also brings along a letter from Chao for Song.
-Song is shocked to find Liu greeting him on the street of Yuncheng one night.
-He refuses to take all the gold, accepting only one piece as a token.
-That night he is forced to go to sleep with Yan Poxi by Yan's mother.
-Yan discovers Chao's letter, which reveals Song's involvement with the outlaws of Liangshan.
-She threatens to report him to the authorities unless he meets three demands: divorce her and allow her to marry Zhang Wenyuan; let her keep all the things he has given her; and hand over all the gold pieces he has received from Chao.
-Song agrees to the first two but could not accede to the third as he has accepted only one gold piece.
-As Yan refuses to believe him and repeatedly threatens to expose him, Song becomes agitated and kills her with a dagger that he always carries in his bag.
-He flees to hide in a pit in the house of his father.
-Zhu Tong, who is sent to arrest him, locates him in the vault as Song has once told him about the hiding place.
-But Zhu lets him go.
-Song runs away from Yuncheng becoming a fugitive.
+To convey his gratitude to Song Jiang for helping him and his friends escape, Chao Gai sends Liu Tang to pass Song Jiang a letter and some gold pieces.
+However, Song Jiang accepts only one gold piece as a token and declines the rest.
+That night, Yan Poxi finds Chao Gai's letter, revealing Song Jiang's association with the outlaws, and threatens to report Song Jiang to the authorities unless he agrees to three demands: 1) divorce her and allow her to marry Zhang Wenyuan; 2) let her keep everything he has given her so far, including the house; 3) hand over all the gold pieces.
+Song Jiang agrees to the first two but not the third as he only took one piece.
+When Yan Poxi refuses to believe him and repeatedly threatens him, Song Jiang gets agitated and kills her with a dagger.
+He then becomes a fugitive and runs away from Yuncheng County, with Zhu Tong secretly aiding him in his escape.